JanneMattila/www/docs/_posts/2024/06/2024-06-17-private-endpoint-connections.markdown

 file.
 Look for `RegisterConfiguration` calls for each type.
 -->

+## Conclusion

-This way you can easily find all the cross-tenant private endpoint connections in your environment.
+I tried to explain how cross-tenant private endpoint connections work and how you can find them in your environment.
+This is pretty complex topic and I hope I was able to explain it in a way that makes sense.

-And remember this is about _connectivity_ and you still have authentication and authorization on top of this.
+And I want to still highlight that this is about _connectivity_ and you still have authentication and authorization on top of this.
+This is just one but important piece of the puzzle.

 I hope you find this useful!